MUTEtheCyberwolf/VALVE-INDEX-DEV-Frunk-1.0/README.md

 # ETVR In Action with DEV Frunk 1.0 and GEN 3 IR Ringlight

-Currently tracking only Right Eye to find the perfect Placement.
+I am currently tracking only the Right Eye to find the perfect Placement.

 Gerber Files are being worked on.